burakbakierdogan/minitalk/README.md

 # minitalk
-The purpose of this project is to code a small data exchange program using UNIX signals. with make command, server and client executables files are readu to be excuted. open 2 seperate terminals. in one of them. run ./server and copy the printed pid number in the terminal. in the other one run ./client and enter pid number as an argument along with the message as second argument. the server will print the message in its running terminal. this way 2 programs will be able to talk each other via signal function.
+The purpose of this project is to code a small data exchange program using UNIX signals.
+With the make command, server and client executables files will be ready to be executed.

+Open 2 seperate terminals.
+In one of them, run ./server and copy the printed pid number in the terminal.
+In the other one, run ./client and enter pid number as an argument along with the message you would like to send to the server.
+The server will print the message in its terminal.
+The aim of this project is sending Unix signals between processes.
+I convert signals to the strings.